Algebraic Global Gadgetry for Surjective Constraint Satisfaction: Preliminaries

 \subsection{Definability and algebra}

 Let $\relb$ be a relational structure.
-A set of mappings $F$, each of which is from a finite set $S$ to $B$, is \emph{$\wedge$-definable} over $\relb$ if there exists a $\wedge$-formula $\phi$, whose variables are drawn from $S$, such that $F$ is the set of satisfying assignments $f: S \to B$ of $\phi$, with respect to $\relb$.
+Let $S$ be a finite set, and let $F$ be a set of mappings, each of which is from $S$ to $B$.
+We say that $F$ is \emph{$\wedge$-definable} over $\relb$ if there exists a $\wedge$-formula $\phi$, whose variables are drawn from $S$, such that $F$ is the set of satisfying assignments $f: S \to B$ of $\phi$, with respect to $\relb$.
 Let $S$ be a finite set; when $T$ is a set of mappings, each of which is from $S$ to $B$, we use $\langle T \rangle_{\relb}$ to denote the smallest $\wedge$-definable set of mappings from $S$ to $B$ (over $\relb$) that contains $T$.
-(Such a smallest set exists, since one clearly has $\wedge$-definability of the intersection of two $\wedge$-definable sets of mappings all sharing the same type.)
+(Such a smallest set exists: over a structure $\relb$, the set of all mappings from a finite set $S$ to $is$ B $\wedge$-definable via the empty conjunction; and, one clearly has $\wedge$-definability of the intersection of two $\wedge$-definable sets of mappings all sharing the same type.)

 Let $T$ be a set of mappings from a finite set $I$ to a finite set $B$.
 A \emph{partial polymorphism} of $T$ is a partial mapping $p: B^J \to B$ such that, for any selection $s: J \to T$ of maps, letting $c_i \in B^J$ denote the mapping taking each $j \in J$ to $(s(j))(i)$: